Ipedis-technicalTeam/webpack-boilerplate/README.md

     color: contrast(#ff0000, white, black); // Will return white in this case
     ```

   - Fade: The `fade()` function will return the color in an rgba format and set the opacity.
-It take two arguments, the first one is the color either in hex value `"#0000ff"` or color name `"blue"`, the second one is the opacity a number between 0 to 100.
+It take two arguments, the first one is the color either in hex value `"#0000ff"` or color name `"blue"`, the second one is the opacity a number between 0 to 100 or in percentages.

     ```
     background-color: fade(blue, 50); // Will return rgba(0, 0, 255, 0.5).
     ```

   - Units: The units file contain two functions `rem()` and `em()` which convert pixels into the respective unit which is base on a `16px` root value.
-The functions take one argument which is the pixels but without the `px` unit.
+The functions take one argument which is the pixels with or without the `px` unit.

     ```
     font-size: rem(32); // Will convert 32px to 2rem.